TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/bissc_example.md

 - Initializes ICSS0-PRU0
 - Initializes default parameters, loads the PRU firmware & executes it.

-\note BiSS-C firmware will only run with ICSS UART Clock running at 160 MHz(ICSS Core Clock is configured at 225 MHz & is not supported for firmware due to clock divider requirements) frequency.
+\note BiSS-C firmware supports operation with ICSS UART Clock running at 160 MHz only, when ICSS Core Clock is 225 MHz due to clock divider requirements.

 \endcond